manifoldco/slack-starterbot/README.md

 The number will get the sms, and be able to reply with `new phone, who dis?`, or perhaps an actual answer if they so choose :-)

 ## Possible Improvements
-- Use slack's api to pull accept @mentions instead of actual numbers, and pull their phone number from the profile to send the messages :-)
+- Use slack's api to accept @mentions instead of actual numbers, and pull their phone number from the profile to send the messages :-)

 # Credits